 For this situation, the simplification will apply but not completely.
 Indeed, the reform does not yet simplify the rules that apply to storage.
 If an e-tailer stores or uses the stock of a maketplace in another EU country, a VAT registration in that country is still required.
 The seller must have a VAT number in the country of storage.
 For sales made from the country of storage to an end customer in that same country, VAT will be paid through the local VAT number.
 However, for sales made from the country of storage to a final customer in another country of the European Union, VAT will be paid via the one-stop shop.

 The online business requires a lot of agility in terms of sourcing, logistics, promotion, online presence.
-It’s hard to become an expert on tax issues in Europe!
+It’s hard to master tax issues in Europe at the same time!
 Regulations change quickly, and the risks are significant.

 As an e-merchant, I appreciate having a contact person who knows the intricacies of VAT and is competent for the whole of Europe.
 This allows me to choose the most advantageous schemes, and I can develop my online business without risk!

-The MATHEZ COMPLIANCE division has been assisting companies and their accountants with their VAT issues for 20 years:
+MATHEZ COMPLIANCE business unit has been assisting companies and their accountants with their VAT issues for 20 years:

-- MATHEZ INTRACOM1st third party declarant in France for EMEBIs (ex-DEB), tax recapitulative statements, DES and Intrastats.
+- MATHEZ INTRACOM1st third party declarant in France for EC sales list for goods ans services and intrastat reporting.

 - EASYTAX for VAT fiscal representation in all countries of the European Union and beyond.